naja-js/naja/CONTRIBUTING.md

 ### Code style and tests

 - Keep the coding style.
 You can run the linter via `yarn run lint` to check for CS violations.
 - Tests must pass.
-You can run them via `yarn run test-local`.
-This launches Karma and runs the test suite in Chrome and Firefox.
-On the CI server, the tests are executed on a wider range of browsers in the cloud to ensure that the changes in code are compatible.
+You can run them via `yarn run test`.
+This launches Karma and runs the test suite in Chrome.
+  On the CI server, the tests are executed on a wider range of browsers to ensure that the changes in code are compatible.
+- As a last step, you should run `yarn run build` to make sure that Naja builds correctly with your changes in.
-- Generally speaking, Travis CI must report all green before your pull request can be merged.
-No exceptions made.
+- Generally speaking, Github Actions must report all green before your pull request can be merged.